WHerbosch/UCL_MsCGVI_ResearchProject/README.md

 Presentation_(ResearchMethods):
 - Contains a spare copy of the PowerPoint presentation made for the Research Methods module.
 Keep in mind this was an initial design for the project, which drastically differs from the final product.

+Presentation_(DemoDay):
+- Contains a copy of the PowerPoint pdf made for the demonstration day on September 9th 2019.

 ------------------------------------------------------------------------------------------
 William Herbosch